jpotts/share-site-creators/readme.md

 ### Deploy the Module in Share

-After starting Alfresco with the AMPs deployed, you'll need to go to the [Share Module Deployment Console](http://localhost:8080/share/service/modules/deploy) to deploy the module.
+After starting Alfresco with the AMPs deployed, the Share module should be deployed for you automatically.
+If you can still see "Create Sites" you may need to deploy the module manually.
+To do so, go to the [Share Module Deployment Console](http://localhost:8080/share/service/modules/deploy) to deploy the module.
 After you hit "Apply Changes", log out, then log back in.
 If you don't already have a group created with your username in it, the "Create Site" links should be gone, even if you are an administrator.

 ### Create and Populate the Group

-Now go create a new group with an ID of "GROUP_SITE_CREATORS".
+The SITE_CREATORS group will be created for you automatically.
+If, for some reason, it does not get created, create a new group with an ID of "GROUP_SITE_CREATORS".
 You can add individuals and groups to this group.
 For example, at the very least you will probably want to add ALFRESCO_ADMINISTRATORS to this group.

 Using a Different Group Name
 ------------------------